 "An entrepreneur will need to build a relationship with an IT help desk consultant, as they no longer have an IT department to reach out to when they have problems with the network, laptop or phone system," Breslin said.

-Bredin, of OPEN, advised seeking insights from people who understand the business they're starting.
+Bredin advised seeking insights from people who understand the business you plan on starting.

 Leaving your day job to pursue entrepreneurship is a big decision, and no matter when you choose to do it, it's important to be fully prepared for the realities of self-employed life.
 If you're not sure whether you're truly ready yet, read the inspirational stories of how these entrepreneurs knew it was time to quit.